Open

 Directions

-Grand Island is located in Lake Superior, one-half mile from Munising, Michigan.
-The passenger ferry departs from Grand Island Landing on M-28, approximately 3 miles west of Munising's blinking light.
+Grand Island is located in Lake Superior, about 0.5 miles from Munising, Michigan.
+Take the passenger ferry departing from Grand Island Landing on M-28, approximately 3 miles north of downtown Munising (between Munising and Christmas, MI) at Powell Point.
 Look for Grand Island NRA signs.
-From Williams Landing on the island, Loon Call is a 2-mile hike south along the trail system to Murray Bay, or accessible by water via kayak or canoe landing at Murray Bay beach.
+From Williams Landing on the island, hike or bike approximately 2 miles to the campsite near Murray Bay.
+Private boats may use the dock at Williams Landing for loading/unloading only.
+Kayaks and paddlecraft can land at Murray Bay beach.

 Amenities